One morning in June, at her home off a dirt road outside Duluth, Sharon McMahon tended to her many channels.

 “Systemic change will come from individuals who just decide to do stuff.”

 That certainly could describe McMahon herself, who, after being a government teacher, a yarn entrepreneur and a portrait photographer, made her first explainer about the Electoral College in 2020 using props from her photo studio: a bucket, a box and a basket full of pine cones.
 But it also hints at a more ambitious goal.
-With her nonpartisan analysis and golden retriever energy, McMahon is breaking through folks’ political fatigue and news aversion, arming her followers — mostly women, some of them teachers — with the knowledge they need to change things.
+With her nonpartisan analysis and golden retriever energy, McMahon is breaking through folks’ political fatigue and news aversion, arming her followers — most of them women, some of them teachers — with the knowledge they need to change things.

 It’s the nonpartisan reason why, in the book, she rejects former President Donald Trump’s slogan, “Make America Great Again.”